naja-an/RAG-Based-Q-A-Chatbot/README.md

 ## Overview

 An AI-powered chatbot built using LangChain, Groq LLM, Ollama and FAISS, which enables you to upload documents or URLs and ask context-aware questions.
-The chatbot answers only based on the uploaded document and refuses unrelated questions using a built-in LLM guardrail.
+The chatbot answers only based on the uploaded document and refuses to answer unrelated questions.

 ------------------------------------------------------------------------